-- Being a minimalist leaves you feeling less stressed because you don’t have more or do more than you can reasonably handle.
+- Being a minimalist makes you less stressed because you don’t have more or do more than you can reasonably handle.

-- Minimalism gives you more space to live your life and be you because your house, schedule, and mind aren’t cluttered.
+- Minimalism gives you more space to live and be you because your house, schedule, and mind aren’t cluttered.

 - Being a minimalist saves you money because you buy less and are intentional about what you spend your money on.

 - Minimalism provides more freedom because your money, possessions, health, or other people aren’t dictating your life.